Flatbow: American longbow

 The American longbow, also known as the American semi-longbow (ASL), and sometimes incorrectly called the American flatbow (see above for the correct definition of flatbow), was developed in the 1930s.
 It resulted from scientific investigation into the best cross-sectional shape for a bow limb.
 This research was expected to explain why the English longbow's D-section was superior to all other extant designs.
 Instead, it showed that the best cross-section was a simple rectangle.
 The American longbow was developed by applying these research findings to the English longbow.
 The result was a more efficient and stable bow which can be made from more common woods.
-Because of its coincidental resemblance to some Native American bows, the American longbow was sometimes referred to as the semi-Indian bow, though the Indian bow was generally shorter.
-The label semi-Indian bow is more in reference to the flatbow, not the longbow.

-One of the primary differences between an American longbow and a flatbow - is that the flatbow has wide limbs and a narrow handle section.
+One of the primary differences between an American longbow and a flatbow is that the flatbow has wide limbs and a narrow handle section.
 The American longbow has narrow limbs and a handle that is of similar width.
+This is an important distinction.

 The American longbow was popularised by Howard Hill and quickly displaced the English longbow as the preferred bow for target shooting at the time.
 Howard himself referred to it as a semi-longbow.
 It was not long before Howard started to use fiberglass on the back and belly of his bows.
 Consequently, the ASL is sometimes referred to as a Hill style bow.

-The American Longbow is not to be confused with what is now marketed as a modern longbow or hybrid longbow which is just modern marketing pseudo term for what was called a semi-recurve prior to the 90's.
-IFFA (The International Field Archery Association) does not recognize the modern or hybrid longbow as a longbow, and hence these are shot in recurve divisions.
+The American Longbow is not to be confused with what is now marketed as a modern longbow or hybrid longbow which was called a semi-recurve prior to the 1990s.
+IFAA (International Field Archery Association) does not recognise modern longbows as longbows, and these are required to be shot in the Traditional Recurve Division.
+ABA (Australian Bowhunters Association) and TAA (Traditional Archery Australia) also don't recognise the modern longbow or hybrid Longbow as an American Longbow or 'traditional longbow' (separate from an historical longbow) and these are shot in a different divisions (Modern and Hybrid respectively).
+An ASL when strung, the profile of the longbow’s limbs shall show a single continuous curve at brace height, the bowstring will not touch the belly of the bow at all, and if a string was laid along the back of the bow from handle to string groove, it is to have no gaps between the string line and bow limb.